 - At the Packet Capture page make sure Install WinPcap 4.1.3 is selected.
 You need this to capture traffic with Wireshark.
 Without it you can still view Wireshark capture files.
 Click Next.

 - At the USB Capture page you can choose to Install USBPcap.
-Check the box next to Install USBPcap 220.127.116.11 if you desire to capture raw usb traffic as well.
+Check the box next to Install USBPcap 184.108.40.206 if you desire to capture raw usb traffic as well (such as from a USB to RJ45 Ethernet adapter).
 Click Install.

 - The software will begin installing.

 - Eventually the installer will pause at “Execute: “C:\Program Files\Wiresharek\WinPcap_4_1_3.exe” and lunch a new installer window for WinPcap.
 Click Next in this window.

 - Read the license agreement and click I Agree.

 - Make sure the check box is checked next to “Automatically start the WinPcap driver at boot time” unless you have a good reason for disabling this and click Install.

 - The install will begin and eventually complete.
 Click Finish.